In-Service Exam (ISE)

 - Two sessions/time slots in multiple rooms.

-- What are the options if a site cannot do an in person exam in 2020?
+- What are the options if a site cannot do an onsite exam?

 - Can a resident take the exam at another program?

-Participants wishing to take the exam at a site other than the one they have been assigned must contact firstname.lastname@example.org and complete a form by October 1.
+Participants wishing to take the exam at a site other than the one they have been assigned must receive approval from the visiting program.
+Please contact firstname.lastname@example.org to be provided a form by October 1 in order to complete a site change.

 As in previous years, some programs may be hosting individuals taking the Oncology Knowledge Assessment Test (OKAT).
 Guest OKAT and ISE participants are responsible for contacting their host program site for testing arrangements, including start time, location, and method of testing (i.e., if they need to bring a laptop).
 Programs will be responsible for making accommodations for these individuals.
 Programs with an accredited fellowship program should contact their residency program director regarding testing arrangements.